 Concentration Areas

-Students must complete 12 s.h. in one of the following concentration areas: business studies, coaching and sport instruction, entrepreneurship, event management, interscholastic athletic/activities administration, public and media relations, recreation management, sport and diversity, or the student-designed concentration that allows students to map out their own concentration with the approval of their advisor and faculty.
+Students must complete 12 s.h. in one of the following concentration areas: business studies, coaching and sport instruction, entrepreneurship, event management, interscholastic athletic/activities administration, public and media relations, recreation management, organizational culture management, or the student-designed concentration that allows students to map out their own concentration with the approval of their advisor and faculty.
 Some of the concentration courses have prerequisites; students must complete all of a course's prerequisites before they may register for the course.
 Prerequisite courses do not count toward the concentration unless also listed as a concentration course.

 - Business Studies